Is it possible to enjoy container agility and be secure?

 “This wave of transformation is shining a beam on technologies like containers.
 Containers are economical, portable and convenient to develop with, and make a real impact to the bottom line in terms of resource management and utilisation.”

-There are several benefits to containers, including being able to crunch data centre response times (due to not having to load up an operating system) when an application faces a sudden surge in activity, and more resources are needed immediately.
+There are several benefits to containers, including being able to crunch data center response times (due to not having to load up an operating system) when an application faces a sudden surge in activity, and more resources are needed immediately.

 Perhaps the main driving force behind container adoption though is agility, as computing resources are able to be spun up and retired almost instantly.